Statutes of the Foundation

-1. The Foundation Lindau Nobelprizewinners Meetings at Lake Constance shall establish an Honorary Presidium to which belong persons who have rendered an outstanding contribution towards the goals and interests of the Foundation, the mediation of science and research and/or the meetings of Nobelprizewinners.
+1. The Foundation Lindau Nobel Laureate Meetings shall establish an Honorary Presidium to which belong persons who have rendered an outstanding contribution towards the goals and interests of the Foundation, the mediation of science and research and/or the meetings of Nobelprizewinners.
 The Honorary Presidium is not an organ of the Foundation.
 Members of the Honorary Presidium may take part in the meetings of the Board of Directors in an advisory capacity.

 2. Membership in the Honorary Presidium shall be decided by the approval of a simple majority of the Board of Directors upon the nomination by a member of the Board of Directors.